 Initiative for Maximizing Student Diversity

 The Baylor College of Medicine Graduate School for Biomedical Sciences is committed to educating scientists from all segments of the U.S. population.
 Our impact on educating and training scientists from populations that have been traditionally under-represented in the sciences, has been greatly facilitated by grants from the National Institutes of Health.
-Several $2 million MBRS grants (GM56929), awarded for 1998-2014, from National Institute for General Medical Sciences provide resources that help optimize Ph.D. student success.
+Several $2 million MBRS grants (GM56929), awarded from 1998-2019, from National Institute for General Medical Sciences provide resources that help optimize Ph.D. student success.

 This program offers comprehensive, individualized education.